World Series notebook: Turner removed in middle of Game 6 for positive COVID-19 test

-“We learned during the game Justin tested positive and he was immediately isolated to prevent spread,” Commissioner Rob Manfred said after presenting Los Angeles with the championship trophy.

-The positive test could have complicated the efforts to complete Game 7 had the Dodgers lost Tuesday.
-Before the players entered the bubble, the league had halted games of any team on which a player tested positive, in order to allow for enough testing to see whether an infection had spread within the team.

-COREY SEAGAR hit a rare October double, becoming MVP of the World Series after earning the honor for the League Championship Series.
+COREY SEAGER hit a rare October double, becoming MVP of the World Series after earning the honor for the National League Championship Series.

 Just as Orel Hershiser did when the Los Angeles Dodgers won their previous World Series title in 1988.